 5.2 It is recommended that all teams should be ready at their court 20 minutes prior to the start of the match to insure that the protocol is filled out and that the match can start as scheduled.

 § 6.
 In game regulations

-- If the score is tied at the end of regulation, there will be a 2 minute overtime period with a stop clock.
-If the score is still tied, “Sudden Death” will come into affect, start with jump ball and the first score wins (a free throw is a score).
+If the score is tied at the end of regulation, there will be a 2 minute overtime period with a stop clock.
+If the score is still tied, “Sudden Death” will come into affect, start with jump ball and where the first score wins (a free throw is a score).
 There will be a 2 minute stoppage between the end of regulation and the start of the overtime period.

-- Each team is entitled to one time-out per half.
+Each team is entitled to one time-out per half.
 The time-outs do not carry forward into the following period.
-Additionally, each team will be assessed one time-out in the over-time period.
+Additionally, each team will be assessed one time-out in the overtime period.

-- Substitutions can be performed at every whistle, but the referee must approve all substitutions.
-You are not allowed to substitute on the fly.
+Substitutions can occur at every whistle, but the referee must approve all changes.
+You are not allowed substitute on the fly.

-- All forms of defense are permitted except in U13-U14 and EB – categories, where zone defense and other combined defense is not allowed.
-In these series, only man-man defense is allowed.
+All forms of defense game are permitted except in U13 and EB – categories, where zone defense is not allowed.
+Full court man to man press is allowed.

 § 7.
 Easy Basketball